- Food & Drink

 Offering a mix of hot and cold dishes, sushi, and tempura, Chef Nobu Matsuhisa presents a traditional Japanese style of cooking infused with bold South American and Western flavors.
 Diners can also indulge in the restaurant’s exclusive truffle tasting experience and imported A5 Japanese Wagyu Banquet prepared on Teppanyaki tables.

-Elegant and sophisticated, Restaurant Guy Savoy offers two-Michelin-starred cuisine in a venue naturally inspired by its Parisian sister property.
+Elegant and sophisticated, Restaurant Guy Savoy offers haute French cuisine in a venue naturally inspired by its Parisian sister property.
 Boasting sweeping views of Caesars Palace and, fittingly, Sin City’s very own Eiffel Tower, the restaurant matches its grandeur with flawless service and dedication to detail.

-From the personalized table settings to the Christofle silverware and Spiegelau glasses, Restaurant Guy Savoy is a celebration of luxury.
-The ten-course Menu Prestige is the restaurant’s crown jewel featuring a range of Savoy’s signature dishes, including silky Artichoke and Black Truffle Soup and the delicately spiced Crispy Sea Bass.
+From the personalized table settings to the Christofle silverware and Spiegelau glasses, Restaurant Guy Savoy is the very symbol of luxury.
+The à la carte menu , with its ‘from the land’ and ‘from the sea’ sections, features a range of Savoy’s signature dishes, including silky Artichoke and Black Truffle Soup and the delicately spiced Crispy Sea Bass.
 Guests can also discover the wonder that is caviar in a dedicated Caviar Room or watch some of the finest chefs in the world at work from the exclusive Krug Chef’s Table.

 This is the only place in the US that diners can experience the extraordinary cuisine of Chef Pierre Gagnaire.
 Located on the 23rd floor of Waldorf Astoria, Las Vegas, Twist not only boasts exceptional cuisine but breath-taking views as well.